ccqgithub/pinia-di/README.md

 // the testStore is provided by parent injector const testStore = useStore(TestStore);

-// 'test' is the injector name that help to debug useProvideStores([TestStore], 'test');
+// 'test' is the injector name that helps to debug useProvideStores([TestStore], 'test');

 // testStoreNew is provided by the `useProvideStores` above